 Figure 3.
 The probable values of theta for the survey locations in Geneva given all the survey data for the lake.
 Left: the difference in means is less than 0.01 for any of the locations.
 Right: villa-barton has the highest min and max HDI values as well as the highest mean.

-Geneva is in the Petit Lac, rather than using all the data from the lake, the probability of each location can also be estimated by restricting prior data to surveys in the sub-basin (figure 4).
+Since Geneva is in the Petit Lac, rather than using all the data from the lake, the probability of each location can also be estimated by restricting prior data to surveys in the sub-basin (figure 4).

 Figure 4